What You Should Know about Artificial Grass Drainage

 Reasons for poor drainage of artificial grass

-While most of the artificial grass backing drains very well, the poor drainage still plagues some people, especially during the rainy season.
+While most of the synthetic grass backing drains very well, but some of poor drainage still plagues some people, especially during the rainy season.
 Problems are usually caused by errors in the installation process or natural geological problems.

 How to prevent poor drainage of artificial grass?

-On the condition that the cause of drainage problems is related to soil type, an effective artificial grass installation will solve the problem.
-Most geologic causes of poor garden drainage can be addressed by surface flattening and replacing the existing soil with a more suitable crushed granite or stone sub-base.
+On condition that the cause of drainage problems is related to soil type, an effective artificial grass installation will solve the problem.
+Most geologic causes of poor garden drainage can be addressed by surface flattening and replacing the existing soil with a more suitable crushed granite or stone subbase.

 Artificial grass drainage on concrete

 Synthetic grass can be installed on most surfaces, including concrete and tile.
-It’s always important to consider drainage, and you’ll need to check that the concrete on which you are laying the grass drains water properly.
+It’s always important to consider drainage, and you’ll need to check that the concrete which you are laying the grass on drains water properly.
 Ideally, there should be a slight fall in the concrete to allow the water to flow away.
 If there are drainage holes in the concrete, please ensure that the holes are not covered by grass or glue.